-Racing takes place at Harbourfront Sailing and Powerboating (HCSP) every Tuesday, Wednesday and Thursday night from the second week in May until mid-September.
+Racing takes place at Harbourfront Sailing and Powerboating (HCSP) every Tuesday and Wednesday night from the second week in May until mid-September.
 The racing program provides all club members with the opportunity to test their sailing skills in a competitive and friendly social environment.

 Where to start